Luma is Usino-Bundi Acting DA | Loop PNG

 “Displa em sevis em save kam olsem.
 Yumi ol manmeri yumi mas hamamas long displa sevis, taim yumi kisim yumi mas lukautim.
 Lukautim sevis na sapotim sevis.
 Sevis blong gavman i save takim taim tasol taim em kam, em i kam.
 So yumi mas hamamas na lukautim sevis blong gavam,” stated Luma.

-Mr Luma served at the Department of Finance before his appointment as Acting DA.
-He said he accepted the offer with the intention of supporting the government’s work in development and service delivery to Papua New Guineans across the country.
+Mr Luma served at the Department of Finance before he was appointed Acting DA.
+He said he accepted the offer to support the government’s work in development and service delivery to Papua New Guineans across the country.

-Usino LLG Local leader, Bolisa Figa and his workers at the Usino Kapa Factory welcomed the new Acting District Administrator with traditional gifts that included a pig.
+Usino LLG Local leader Bolisa Figa and his workers at the Usino Kapa Factory welcomed the new Acting District Administrator with traditional gifts, including a pig.